pwaring/cv/cv.md

     - Development and maintenance of bespoke websites and customisation of existing software, primarily using PHP and MySQL/MariaDB.
     - Migration and consolidation of hosting platforms, diagnosing and fixing of email issues and security improvements.
-    - Implementation of best practices, including documentation, version control, configuration management, automatic deployment, disaster recovery and risk planning.
+    - Implementation of best practices, including documentation, version control, testing, configuration management, automatic deployment, disaster recovery and risk planning.
-    - Deliver training on version control (Git) and configuration management (Ansible).
+    - Deliver training on version control (Git) and configuration management (Ansible) and mentoring on PHP and related skills.

 *   **Bolton & District Citizens Advice Bureau**